-80% lymphangiomas develop in the neck and 85% are unilateral[4].
-Most common presentations include swelling in the neck, respiratory distress, difficulty swallowing and pain secondary to infection or haemorrhage[7].
+It is reported that 80% of lymphangiomas develop in the neck and 85% are unilateral[4].
+Most common presentations include swelling in the neck, respiratory distress, difficulty in swallowing and pain secondary to infection or haemorrhage[7].
 Although lymphangiomas are benign lesions with no malignant potential, occasionally it can enlarge to compress and invade the adjacent structures.
 The latter is a feature of poor prognosis in advanced cases[2].
 Clinically, they usually appear as painless and cystic lumps, which are transilluminant in nature.
 They are associated with pain only when they are complicated with infection or haemorrhage[3].